robole/vscode-file-bunny/README.md

 The reason this extension shows them is because it uses [node glob](https://www.npmjs.com/package/glob) under the hood, and glob dutifully reports these back as folders.
 If you open them, you can't do anything with them because of permissions.

 This is not something I can turn off, it is just a quirk with Windows and glob.
 If it bothers you, add the specific folders to the `Filebunny: Excludes` setting, so that you won't see them in future.

+### 4) Can you use the language file icons in the Quickpick instead of the generic file or folder icon?

+Currently, it is only possible to use [product icons](https://code.visualstudio.com/api/references/icons-in-labels) in the label of a [QuickPickItem](https://code.visualstudio.com/api/references/vscode-api#QuickPickItem).

+Product icons are the built-in icons that are used throughout the editor.
+The product icons that ship with VS Code are contained in the [Codicon icon font](https://github.com/microsoft/vscode-codicons) and form the default product icon theme.
+I use the *file*, *symbolic link*, and *folder* icons from this font in the labels.

+There is an [open issue for adding support for file icons to the QuickPick API](https://github.com/microsoft/vscode/issues/59826).
+File icons are used next to file names in the UI, and are defined in a [file icon theme](https://code.visualstudio.com/api/extension-guides/file-icon-theme).